As for the menfolk, their high-hat towers of felt beg to be punctured.

 “Why do you stick with me?
 You must be in a fury with me half the time.”

-Sly sits quietly, filled with sour remembrance.
-Finally, his pain comes flooding out.
+Sly sighs.
 “Why?
 I’ll tell you why.
 You’re the first man I ever met who accepts me as I am.
 Do you know what a relief that is?
-Every other association, I’ve had to mince words, a good deal of calculation involved.
-One old fool back in Haute-Navarre, I felt safe with him.
+Every other association, I had to watch my words, a good deal of calculation involved.
+One old man back in Haute-Navarre, I felt safe with him.
 But he was slack of brain, useless for really meaty conversation.
-I can discuss ideas with you as I never could.
 I treasure our connection, despite your occult infatuation.
 Why do you put up with me?
 We have many areas of contention.
 I must be an endless annoyance to you.”

-“We do agree on many things,” says Sly.
+“We agree on many things,” says Sly.
 “Thank you for reminding me of it.
 I resolve to show more kindliness, to you, to everyone.
 I am a smug bastard.
 Who wouldn’t be smug, having achieved as I have?
-If I am offensive, bear in mind that my behavior springs from an abiding regard for you, though it often may not be discerned.
+If I am offensive, bear in mind that I have an abiding regard for you, though it may not be easy discerned.
 I worship the scientist in you and long to see more of him, and less of the other.”

 “The other?
-You can’t leave well enough alone.
-You never could.”
+You can’t leave well enough alone, can you?”

 “Maahes?
 Where’s my Maahes?”